-With RadioDJ you have to use a stand-alone encoder.
+With RadioDJ you have to use a stand-alone encoding solution.

 Using a stand alone encoder solution means RadioDJ can be left alone to do what its does best and that’s AUTOMATE music, promos and jingles.

 Here are just some of the free Internet radio stream encoders available.